-Roman continues to make instruments and enjoys playing his own violin after before it is presented for sale.
-Among his past commissions was a late Nathan Gordon, former Concertmaster of Detroit Symphony Orchestra and great violin and viola virtuoso, who after his retirement decided to give up his ownership of beautiful Gaspar da Salo viola and had commissioned a large viola model made by Roman Barnas to replace his previous instrument.
-At the October 2010 Violin Society of America violin making competition, Roman received certificate of merit for tone for his violin.
+Roman continues to make instruments and enjoys playing his violins right after the completion and just before it is presented for sale.
+Among his past commissions was for the late Nathan Gordon, former Concertmaster of Detroit Symphony Orchestra and great violin and viola virtuoso, who after his retirement decided to give up his ownership of a beautiful Gaspar da Salo viola and had commissioned a large viola model made by Roman Barnas to replace his previous instrument.
+At the October 2010 Violin Society of America violin making competition, Roman received a certificate of merit for tone for his violin.

 Read all NBSS faculty profiles here.

-Click here for the school's gainful employment report [pdf].
+Click here for the school's gainful employment report.

 Hours of Instruction, Tuition, Tool and Materials

-- The estimated cost of materials for violins is $1,000 per year billed in monthly installments of $100.
+The estimated cost of materials for violins is $1,000 per year (totaling $3,000 for the program), billed in monthly installments of $100.

-- Students who complete the program receive a Diploma of Violin Making and Repair.
+Students who complete the program receive a Diploma of Violin Making & Repair.

 **North Bennet Street School reserves the right to increase tuition in the second and subsequent years of a course.
 If the school does increase tuition for a course in subsequent years, that increase will not exceed 7.5% of the previous year’s tuition.
 Should the school exercise its right to increase tuition, the school must give the student a minimum of ninety (90) days written notice prior to the effective date of the increase and a new enrollment agreement will be executed.